Expose services of type LoadBalancer¶

 value: '[{"Prod": ["10.1.2.0/24"]}, {"Test": ["10.1.3.0/24"]}, {"Dev": ["10.1.4.0/24", "10.1.5.0/24"]},["10.1.6.0/24"]]'

-character to define the IP address range:
+Also, you can use the - character to define the IP address range:

 - name: "VIP_RANGE"